EDIflyer/linux-notes/content/linux_notes.md

 [Ctrl]-[z] to background
 `fg` on terminal to then run again
 `jobs` to list currently running background processes

+# ncdu
+shows usage by directory
+`sudo apt instal ncdu`
+`sudo ncdu -x /` (to only show files from root but on local filesystem)

 # glances
 pip3 install glances